datacarpentry/image-processing/episodes/04-creating-histograms.md

 Next, we split the image into three component channels, by "peeling" each layer of the image into a separate array.
 We could do that with three slicing commands, such as `bChan = img[:,:,0]`.
-However, OpenCV provides a function that will separate all three channels for us, in one function call.
-We do this with the `cv2.split()` function.
+However, OpenCV provides a method that will separate all three channels for us, in one method call.
+We do this with the `cv2.split()` method.

-The `cv2.split()` function returns a list of three elements.
+The `cv2.split()` method returns a list of three elements.
 Each element in the list is a two-dimensional NumPy array, with the color channel values for the blue, green, and red channels, respectively.

-Next, we make the histogram, by calling the `cv2.calcHist()` function three times, once for each of the channels.
-We will draw the histogram line for each channel in a different color, and so we create a list of the colors to use for the three lines with the
+Next, we make the histogram, by calling the `cv2.calcHist()` method three times, once for each of the channels.
+We will draw the histogram line for each channel in a different color, and so we create a tuple of the colors to use for the three lines with the

 `colors = ("b", "g", "r")`